Updated 31 May 2022

 A badly performing business may represent good value – if you have what it takes to turn it around.
 Lots of large firms do this, but it’s a margins game.
 Before attempting it, you need to be absolutely sure of your sums (speak to an accountant about those) and your capabilities.

 If you’re in a mature industry in which supply is outstripping demand, acquiring a competitor gives you the opportunity to streamline the supply more effectively.
-Oil companies, for example, can merge and collectively shut down their least efficient plants.

 A smaller target company may be struggling to penetrate the market.
 What they may be missing is your negotiating power – while you in turn can benefit from the particular qualities they have.
 Together, you stand a much better chance of securing the big, lucrative contracts.